 With all the change that has been forced through with the shift to remote working, now is also the perfect time to adopt technology to help reinforce that culture of commercial awareness.
 Lawyers who were reluctant to adopt new technology or change their behaviors around pricing or billing will be more ready to adapt than they ever have done, and providing them with the relevant financial data they need to make informed decisions is the first step.

-Clients will be increasingly discerning over bills, while still expecting a high quality and speedy service.
+Clients will be increasingly discerning over bills, whilst still expecting a high quality and speedy service.
 Lawyers will need to be able to deliver the service without having a negative impact on the bottom line – a point they will be more aware of in times of economic difficulty.
 Partners cannot simply visit the finance team in person for an up to date report, but they still need to be informed.
 Technology is the bridge to maintaining healthy cash flow and first-class client service.

 To help law firms make this jump, and based on feedback from our clients, we have released an easy to deploy Working Capital Edition of our flagship financial BI Solution - BigHand Quantum.
-The firm-wide dashboards highlight the most important WIP and AR metrics for better financial visibility to support business decision making.
+The firm-wide dashboards highlight the most important WIP and Debt metrics for better financial visibility to support business decision making.